Cash flow management guide: apps, payments, forecasts

 Diagnosing your cash flow issues means identifying exactly where money gets stuck or leaks out of your business.
 Start by reviewing your cash flow statement line by line to spot your biggest costs and slowest-paying customers.

 The cause might be obvious, like clients who've been paying late for months.
 Or it might take deeper analysis to find what isn't working.
+If you've never created a cash flow statement before, your accountant or bookkeeper can help.
+You can also use software like Xero to generate one automatically.

 You should also audit your processes and systems for hidden cash flow blockers.
 Cash flow problems often stem from multiple issues at once.
 Common challenges include:

-- Late payments: Clients who don't pay on time, an issue that 15% of small and medium enterprises (SMEs) cited as an obstacle in 2023
+- Late payments: clients who don't pay on time, an issue that 15% of small and medium enterprises (SMEs) cited as an obstacle in 2023

-- Poor visibility: Lack of clarity on your actual cash position
+- Poor visibility: lack of clarity on your actual cash position

-- Slow invoicing: Delays in sending bills to customers
+- Slow invoicing: delays in sending bills to customers

-- High expenses: Costs that outpace your income
+- High expenses: costs that outpace your income

-- Bad timing: Expenditure that doesn't align with when money comes in
+- Bad timing: expenditure that doesn't align with when money comes in

-- Delayed approvals: An unsent invoice is always an unpaid invoice
+- Delayed approvals: an unsent invoice is always an unpaid invoice

-- No forecasting: Little or no cash flow prediction
+- No forecasting: little or no cash flow prediction

 Technology can help you overcome most cash flow barriers.
 The right tools give you visibility, speed up payments, and help you plan ahead:

-- Reporting and forecasting: Gives you real-time oversight of your cash position and helps spot upcoming gaps
+- Reporting and forecasting: gives you real-time oversight of your cash position and helps spot upcoming gaps

-- Invoicing software: Speeds up billing so you get paid faster
+- Invoicing software: speeds up billing so you get paid faster

-- Online payments: Removes friction so customers can pay immediately
+- Online payments: removes friction so customers can pay immediately

-- Approvals tools: Gets invoices out the door quicker
+- Approvals tools: gets invoices out the door quicker

-- Live dashboards: Shows whether you can invest and grow, not just pay bills
+- Live dashboards: shows whether you can invest and grow, not just pay bills

 If you're looking for an immediate view of your finances, try the online cash flow calculator.